mendix/docs/content/en/docs/refguide/version-control/using-version-control-in-studio-pro/_index.md

 #### Trunk-Based (Single Branch Line) {#branching-trunk}

 In trunk-based development, all developers work on a single branch, typically the "trunk" or "main" branch.
-Changes are frequently committed to this branch, and developers continuously integrate their work with the mainline codebase.
+Changes are frequently committed to this branch, and developers continuously push  their work to the remote repository.

 {{< figure src="/attachments/refguide/version-control/using-version-control-in-studio-pro/branching-trunk.png" >}}